ShadowPeo/DesktopDeployment/AutoArchive/README.md

 | setDatesFromFilename | Sets the dates from the filename - makes the assumption that the first ten characaters are the ISO date Standard YYYY-MM-DD |
 | copyDates | Copies Modified Date (Last Write Time) to Creation Date |
 | dryRun | Does not perform the action, only outputs the log reference |

-## To Do
--   Exclusions for paths
-    -   Based ignore type system as a file